dlang-community/Pegged/README.md

 assert(parseTree2.capture == ["0", "+", "123", "-", "456"]);
 ```

-By default, the grammars are not space-sensitive, because I found it to be what I want most of the time.
-There is an opt-out, though.
-This may change in the future if that proves to be a drag.
+By default, the grammars do not silently consume spaces, as this is the standard behavior for PEGs.
+There is an opt-out though, with the simple `<` arrow instead of `<-` (you can see it in the previous example).

 Here is a little [tutorial](https://github.com/PhilippeSigaud/Pegged/wiki/Pegged-Tutorial).